 Skip to main content

-Create a charitable legacy by donating a gift of life insurance.
+Create a charitable legacy by donating gifts of life insurance.

-That is why we accept universal, term and whole life insurance policies as a way for donors to give back and create a lasting legacy.
+At the Saint Paul & Minnesota Foundation, we understand the desire to give in extraordinary ways.
+That is why you can donate universal, term and whole life insurance policies as a way to give back and create a lasting legacy.
 A gift of life insurance can also offer donors the possibility to make larger charitable gifts.

-Benefits of Donating Life Insurance
+Financial Benefits of Donating Life Insurance

 • Make affordable gifts over time in the form of premium payments.